GMC-Modding-Team/Community-Mod-Compilation-Deprecated/README.md

 - Many, many, bugs have been fixed - including some added by us, oops!
 - Folder update: files have been renamed and re-organised into their proper folders.
 - Working on adding .github files to make contributing easier.
+# 0.09a
+- Color update
+- Migration update
+- alot of fixes

 # 0.08